This tool mimics the original "Stats" window in OBS (View -> Stats from main menu) but shows data from a remote OBS instance using WebSockets.

 - the tool doesn't have much error handling code, let's just hope nothing goes wrong ;-)

-This software has only been tested on Windows 10 Pro (64 bit).
-In theory it could also work on other Windows versions and using the Mono Framework even on MacOS or Linux, but this hasn't been tested and no guarantees whatsoever can be given.
+In theory using the Mono Framework it could work even on MacOS or Linux, but this hasn't been tested and no guarantees whatsoever can be given.

 Feel free to let me know what worked for you and what didn't.